grvt7/learning-angular13/readme.txt

-The project requires node and angular/cli installed in the system with bin added to the path.
+The projects requires node and angular/cli installed in the system with bin added to the path.

 The node modules have been removed from all the projects, as a result the projects will not run.